WillKidd/MycoSonic/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgements
-Thanks to all contributors and the open-source community for their support.
+Thanks to the open-source community and all further contributors.

 ---